Young America: Dealing With Stress and Overcoming It

-For young people in America, especially teens, this stress comes in the form of peer pressure or physical or psychological abuse.
-Because of stress a young person can withdraw from family, friends and neighbors due to depression and anguish.
+For young people in America, especially teens, stress comes in the form of peer pressure or physical or psychological abuse.
+Because of stress a young person can withdraw from family, friends, and neighbors due to depression and anguish.
 He or she may even turn to drugs or alcohol or violence for an illusion of relief.

 Peer pressure is the essence of a young person’s life.
 No socially active teen can survive without being coerced by his peers to act tough, look good or prove something.
-The motive is to win the favor of friends and sometime intimidate enemies.
+The motive is to win the favor of friends and intimidate enemies.
 Peer pressure can only work when there is an obsessive desire to be liked by others.

 Peer pressure thrives off “The Dare”.
 For example, a young person may be persuaded to throw a brick through a neighbor’s window or drink a half pint of vodka.
 Other times a young person may be convinced to experiment with cigarettes or crack cocaine.
 Nevertheless, the results of such activities will most likely lead to jail or worse.